The Cotton Club (film)

 The Cotton Club is a 1984 American musical crime drama film co-written and directed by Francis Ford Coppola and based on James Haskins' 1977 book of the same name.
 The story centers on the Cotton Club, a 1930s Harlem jazz club.
 The film stars Richard Gere, Gregory Hines, Diane Lane, and Lonette McKee, with Bob Hoskins, James Remar, Nicolas Cage, Allen Garfield, Gwen Verdon, Fred Gwynne and Laurence Fishburne in supporting roles.

 The film was noted for going over budget on its production costs and taking a total of five years to complete.
 Despite being a disappointment at the box-office, the film received generally positive reviews and was nominated for several awards, including Golden Globe Awards for Best Director and Best Picture (Drama) and Academy Awards for Best Art Direction and Best Film Editing.
+The film has become a cult favorite to fans of the musical genre.

 Plot

 A musician named Dixie Dwyer begins working with mobsters to advance his career but falls in love with Vera Cicero, the girlfriend of gangland kingpin Dutch Schultz.
 Sandman Williams, a dancer from Dixie's neighborhood, and his brother Clay are hired by the Cotton Club, a jazz club where most of the performers are black and the customers are white.
 Owney Madden, a mobster, owns the club and runs it with his right-hand man, Frenchy Demange.

 Dixie becomes a Hollywood film star, thanks to the help of Madden and the mob but angering Schultz.
 He also continues to see Schultz's gun moll, Vera Cicero, whose new nightclub has been financed by the jealous gangster.
 In the meantime, Dixie's ambitious younger brother Vincent becomes a gangster in Schultz's mob and eventually a public enemy, holding Frenchy as a hostage.

 Sandman alienates Clay at the Cotton Club by agreeing to perform a solo number there.
 While the club's management interferes with Sandman's romantic interest in Lila Rose Oliver, a singer, its cruel treatment of the performers leads to an intervention by Harlem criminal "Bumpy" Rhodes on their behalf.
 Schultz is violently dealt with by Madden's men while Dixie and Sandman perform on the Cotton Club's stage.